prebid/Prebid.js/README.md

 Building with just these adapters will result in a smaller bundle which should allow your pages to load faster.

 **Build standalone prebid.js**
+Prebid now supports the `yarn` npm client.
+This is an alternative to using `npm` for package management, though `npm` will continue to work as before.

+For more info about yarn see https://yarnpkg.com

 - Clone the repo, run `yarn install`
 - Duplicate `adapters.json` to e.g. `list-of-adapters.json`